Andes to Jungle – 6-day mountain bike adventure in Peru

-Join a 5-day mountain biking adventure through Peru, from Cusco to Paucartambo and Manu National Park, one of the world’s most biodiverse destinations.
+Join a 6-day mountain biking adventure from the Andes to the jungle of Manu National Park, one of the world’s most biodiverse regions.
+Starting in Cusco, ride through high passes, remote valleys, and into lush rainforest, with options for e-bikes at an additional cost.
 Suitable for fit riders with basic skills.

 Note: E-bike option available at an additional cost.